Project

 RFE: mod_redirect exact-match map: simple (non-RE) redirection

 Added by mkoloberdin over 15 years ago.
-Updated about 3 years ago.
+Updated over 3 years ago.

 Status: